ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-area-series/index.md

 ## Normalized Area Series

-Going back to our [stacked area series](#example-stacked-area-series) example, if we wanted to normalize the totals so that for any given year stack levels always added up to a certain value, for example 100%, we could add the following to our series config:
+Following on from our [stacked area series](#example-stacked-area-series) example, if we want to normalize the totals so that for any given year stack levels always added up to a certain value, for example 100%, we could add the following to our series config:

 ```js
 normalizedTo: 100